 We are seeking a candidate with a PhD degree in immunology, biochemistry or molecular biology.
 Prior experience in the foregoing laboratory skills is an advantage.

-For questions, please contact Rafeul Alam, MD, PhD at AlamR@njhealth.org.
+For questions regarding this position, please contact Dr. Rafeul Alam at AlamR@njhealth.org.

 To perform, on a very independent basis, all phases of experimental investigations and to collaborate with Principal Investigators and senior researchers in the progress of major research projects.
 To act as technical advisor to laboratory technical, support and auxiliary staff.